pyrochlore/obsidian-tracker/README.md

 For more information about the dateFormat settings, check the [TestDateFormats example](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestDateFormats.md) and [moment.js string format](https://momentjs.com/docs/#/parsing/string-format/).

 ## Release Notes
+### v1.5.0
+- New output type 'calendar', rendering calendar view
+- New searchType 'dvField', searching the inline field used by Dataview plugin
+- Enhance multiple values retrieving
+    - Allow multiple values in text search by using group name value, value1, value2......
+    - Allow multiple values in frontmatter formatted in array
+    - Allow using Custom separator for multiple values

 ### v1.4.1
 - Enhanced error handling